JosePedroDias/stage-core/README.md

-`init()` - this method is called prior to game start, so the server can prepare its state.
+`init({Boolean} onStart)` - this method is called prior to game start, so the server can prepare its state.